timothymarois/env/php7.4/README.md

 ## Users

-To add or remove users
+To add or remove users from the instance (includes FTP access to each user)

 ### Add User